minvoker/my-portfolio/README.md

 # my-portfolio
 Built using React JS and Tailwind CSS.
-Work in progress...
+Hosted on Azure.